WangJiajia-0901/PHBS_BlockChain_2018/README.md

 |Shibata  |    8.5008|
 |Hannan-Quinn| 8.5224|

-Similarily, except the omega of ether and omega of litecoin all the coefficients are significant which proves the bi-directional spillover effects between ether and litecoin. <br>
+Similarily, except the omega of ether and omega of litecoin all the coefficients are significant which proves the dynamic relations between ether and litecoin. <br>

 ![el](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/el.png)